-This article delves into the various ways crabs have adapted to their environments, the benefits of these adaptations, and future research directions.
+This review comprises the different strategies crabs engage to deal with their environment, the advantages of these strategies, and future research perspectives.

 Crab Adaptation Concept